-Protect While They Connect
+Protect While They Connect: Protecting Youth Online

 If you are staying home more often with your family, you and your children are likely spending increased time online.
 While online spaces can be an excellent way to stay educated, entertained, and socially connected, there is a risk that your child may encounter uncomfortable or high-risk predatory situations.

-- Regularly review all privacy settings;
+- Review all privacy settings

 Some acts of cyber exploitation may constitute a crime under Maryland or Federal law, and some acts of exploitation may create civil legal liability for the perpetrator.
 Legal options for fighting cyber exploitation may include: a civil suit for damages or to enjoin (stop) someone from doing something, filing for a protective order to prevent contact from the perpetrator, or filing criminal charges against the perpetrator if their actions constitute a crime.